Did You Know?

 - By using the natural energy of falling water, the Osage Energy Center saves our nation about one million barrels of oil or one million tons of coal each year.

-- The Lake is a little over 100 feet deep at its deepest point.
+- The Lake is a little more than 100 feet deep at its deepest point.
 The Lake level reading is the height of the surface of the Lake above sea level.
 The full pool elevation of the Lake is 660 feet above sea level.

 Bagnell Dam Did You Know, Bagnell Dam facts, Osage Power Plant, Lake of the Ozarks, Osage Energy Center